TerrelBrinkley/Hello-World/README.md

 # Hello-World

+Hello There,

-Hello!
-Welcome to the new beinging of my coding journey.
-My goal is to provide value just as much as this community has done for me.
+My name is Terrel Brinkley.
+Welcome to the beinging of my coding journey!
+My goal is to ultimately provide value to this community, just as much as it has for me.